Kazemachi Roman: Background and release

-OK Music's Naoto Kawasaki notes how Eiichi Ohtaki and Shigeru Suzuki did not contribute to "Kaze wo Atsumete", with Haruomi Hosono playing the bass, guitar and organ and providing its vocals while Takashi Matsumoto plays the drums.
+Takashi Matsumoto's lyrics to "Kaze wo Atsumete" were inspired by a line from a poem by Fuyue Anzai that he saw scribbled in the bathroom of Max Road, a Shibuya café that he frequented.
+OK Music's Naoto Kawasaki notes how Eiichi Ohtaki and Shigeru Suzuki did not contribute to the track, with Haruomi Hosono playing the bass, guitar and organ and providing its vocals while Matsumoto plays the drums.
 Suzuki is also absent from "Kurayamizaka Musasabi Henge", which Kawasaki felt was inspired by the Nitty Gritty Dirt Band.

 Bannai Tarao, a fictional detective who has appeared in many Japanese crime thrillers, is credited on several of the album's songs.
 Ohtaki even opens "Haikara Hakuchi" by saying, in English, "Hi, this is Bannai Tarao.
 Haikara (lit.
 "High-collar " or "Western fashion") is...
 Beautiful."
+The title of the song is written in hiragana as はいからはくち, a double meaning: "Haikara Hakuchi" (ハイカラ白痴) and "Hai Kara Haku Chi" (肺から吐く血).
+In addition, "hakuchi"/"haku chi" is also a pun on "hakushi" (博士), making it "Dr. Haikara".
 This song was the B-side to Happy End's single "Juuni Gatsu no Ame no hi" off their first album, though this album version is different.

 Matsumoto thought "Hana Ichi Monme" was a representative song of Happy End, and it was released as a single.
 Its B-side was "Natsu Nandesu", which Ben Sisario of The New York Times described in 2017 as having "echoes of Neil Young."

+The lyrics to "Ashita Tenki ni Naare" are about the Vietnam War.
+When Matsumoto was in Apryl Fool, they would play discothèques in Shinjuku where a lot of American hippies who had returned from Vietnam hung out.
+"They were drinking and dancing happily to our music, but their hearts must have been shattered. [...]
+I think those feelings are reflected in the lyrics.
+We are the generation born after [World War II], so although our parents experienced it, we did not.
+But the Vietnam War is something that remains with us."

 Kawasaki believes the ending of "Haru Ranman", with its uncredited banjo, mimics the end of Buffalo Springfield's 1967 song "Bluebird".